ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 disposed of when the signal completes or errors.
 Subscriptions can also be [disposed of manually](#disposables).

-### Disposables

-The **[RACDisposable][]** class is used for cancellation and resource cleanup.

-Disposables are most commonly used to unsubscribe from a [signal](#signals).
-When a [subscription](#subscription) is disposed, the corresponding subscriber will not receive _any_ further events from the signal.
-Additionally, any work associated with the subscription (background processing, network requests, etc.) will be cancelled, since the results are no longer needed.

-For more information about cancellation, see the RAC [Design Guidelines][].

 ### Subjects

 A **subject**, represented by the [RACSubject][] class, is a [signal](#signals)